Keane (band)

 Keane achieved mainstream international success with the release of their debut album Hopes and Fears in 2004.
-Topping the UK charts, the album won the 2005 Brit Award for Best British Album and was the UK's second best-selling album of 2004.
+Topping the UK Albums Chart, the album won the 2005 Brit Award for Best British Album and was the UK's second-best-selling album of 2004.
 It is one of the best-selling albums in UK chart history.
-Their second album, Under the Iron Sea, released in 2006, topped the UK album charts and debuted at number four on the US Billboard 200.
-Their third album Perfect Symmetry was released in October 2008 and their EP Night Train was released in May 2010.
-Their fourth studio album Strangeland was released in May 2012 and peaked at number one on the UK Albums Chart.
+Their second album, Under the Iron Sea (2006), topped the UK chart and debuted at number four on the US Billboard 200.
+They released their third album Perfect Symmetry in 2008, and followed it with the 2010 EP Night Train.
+Their fourth studio album Strangeland was released in 2012 and peaked at number one in the UK.

-After the release of their compilation album The Best of Keane in 2013, the band took a hiatus, lasting nearly five years.
-The band returned after the hiatus with new music, announcing their fifth studio album titled Cause and Effect on 6 June 2019 and releasing the lead single from the album "The Way I Feel".
-A collection of the songs were written by Tim Rice-Oxley during his divorce, and after discussions with Tom who had visited Tim the previous year, decided to proceed with recording the songs for the album.
-Cause and Effect was released on 20 September 2019.
-After the release of the album, the band embarked on the Cause and Effect Tour, visiting Europe and Latin America, before the remainder of the tour was postponed due to the COVID-19 pandemic.
+The band went on hiatus after the release of their compilation album The Best of Keane (2013).
+They returned in 2019 with "The Way I Feel", the lead single from their fifth studio album, Cause and Effect (2019).
+The band then embarked on the Cause and Effect Tour, visiting Europe and Latin America, before the remainder of the tour was postponed due to the COVID-19 pandemic.

-In May 2008, both Hopes and Fears (number 13) and Under the Iron Sea (number 8) were voted by readers of Q magazine as among the best British albums ever, with Keane, the Beatles, Oasis and Radiohead the only artists having two albums in the top 20.
+Keane are known for using keyboards as the lead instrument instead of guitar, differentiating them from most other rock bands.
+The inclusion of a distorted piano effect in 2006 and various synthesisers was a common feature in their music which developed on the second and third albums.
+In May 2008, both Hopes and Fears (number 13) and Under the Iron Sea (number 8) were voted by readers of Q magazine as among the best British albums ever.
 In 2009, Hopes and Fears was listed as the ninth best-selling album of the 2000s decade in the UK.
-Keane are known for using keyboards as the lead instrument instead of guitar, differentiating them from most other rock bands.
-The inclusion of a distorted piano effect in 2006 and various synthesisers were a common feature in their music which developed on the second and third albums.
 Keane have sold over 13 million records worldwide.